dutangc/CASdatasets/man-md/freMPL6.md

 ## Format

 For this collection of dataset, possible variables are given below. `freMPL1-10` contains claim severity and frequency information.
-The following tabular gives the list of variables by file.
+The following tabular gives the list of variables by file. `freMPL1sub` is a subset of `freMPL1` with exposure closed to 1: rownames of `freMPL1sub` are extracted rownames of `freMPL1`.

 ||||||||||||
 |--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|